 Dental implants are small titanium posts – shaped sort of like little screws -- that are inserted directly into the jawbone to support a crown, bridge, or denture.
 A crown is used to replace a single missing tooth, while bridges and dentures replace multiple or a whole row of lost teeth.
 With prosthetic roots, your jawbone has the stimulation it needs to stay healthy and whole, and your new teeth have the security to stand firmly in the gums.
 Dental implants restore your ability to eat, speak, and smile without the stress or worry of missing teeth or an ill-fitting denture.

 Once it’s been determined that you are an ideal candidate for dental implants, your dentist in Aurora will refer you to a trusted, local oral surgeon to perform the initial implantation.
-This procedure involves opening the gums, inserting the dental implant, then closing the space to allow healing to begin.

 The recovery portion of dental implants is vital to the success of your new teeth.
 It’s a process that takes anywhere from four to eight months to complete, depending on the location of the missing teeth and the health of the jawbone upon implantation.
 During this time, the bone and implant will gradually fuse together to form one solid unit.

-Once we receive your final dental restoration from our skilled lab, you’ll return to our office where we’ll affix the crown, bridge, or denture to your implant posts.
+After we receive your final dental restoration from our skilled lab, you’ll return to our office where we’ll affix the crown, bridge, or denture to your implant posts.
 Once in place, the implant-supported prosthetic will look, feel, and function just like your healthy, natural smile.

 To determine whether or not dental implants are a good option for you and your smile, your implant dentist in Aurora will consider two things: